Do more with less isn’t just

 performance PPM ratings is now possible within two or three weeks.

-Pickle Programs says its software “for the first time in radio
+Pickle Programs says its software âfor the first time in radio

-history” will automate the process of comparing how a client’s ad schedule
+historyâ will automate the process of comparing how a clientâs ad schedule

 ran versus the Arbitron People Meter ratings.
+Posting is something many radio

-Posting is something many radio operators have resisted, long before issues
+operators have resisted, long before issues of sample size and credibility

-standard operating procedure in TV for years.)
-But Pickle finds an early
+surfaced with the PPM.
+(Postingâs been standard operating procedure in TV for

-adopter in Radio One, whose radio division chief Barry Mayo says they’ll use
+years.)
+But Pickle finds an early adopter in Radio One, whose radio division

-continuity of “One” in its various businesses.)
+One.â (Radio One likes the continuity of âOneâ in its various businesses.)

 The hope is that more accountability leads to more confident